 Long-term investment horizon

 The investment strategy is based on longevity and broad diversification.
 It has a balanced investment portfolio.
-About half of the assets are invested in fixed-interest securities such as bonds, loans and mortgages.
-Shares make up at least 20 per cent.
-The remainder is invested in real estate and alternative investments.
-These include hedge funds, private equity, precious metals and raw materials.
+About half of the assets are invested in variable- or fixed-interest securities, with 31.5 per cent invested in shares, 12.5 per cent in real estate and the remainder in capability-based investments (non-traditional investments) and commodities.
 With this strategy, Suva achieves adequate return on the long-term average.
 Low-risk, fixed-interest capital investments alone would not meet the return requirements.

 To compensate for significant fluctuations in value on capital investments, in good years Suva increases fluctuation reserves.
 In bad years it releases them again.